 TIMING OF THE RTO

 EPMI fully supports the Proposed Milestones and Deadlines of the Electric Power Supply Association (“EPSA”) filed in this Docket with a Day 2 implementation date of December 15, 2002.
-Numerous benefits to security, reliability and the power market will be achieved through the implementation of the Southeast Power Grid RTO.
+Numerous benefits to security, reliability, efficiency in investments and planning will be achieved through the implementation of the Southeast Power Grid RTO.
 Many of the software and systems are currently available on the market from “best practices” providers and should be able to be implemented within that time frame.

 SPECIFIC COMMENTS ON RTO CHARACTERISTICS AND FUNCTIONS

 C1.
 Independence: Divestiture of transmission assets into a Transco with an independent Board and strong Stakeholder Advisory Committee (“SAC”) is key to ensuring non-discriminatory access to the transmission system and comparable treatment for all market participants.
+It may be worth emphazising the fundamental reason why people started looking at those profit motivated transcos, that is, to put operation and ownwership under a single umbrella and with the proper incentives to facilitate investments in transmission.
+A profit Transco, in our view and despite some of the voiced concerns, is an interesting construct to foster the development of a badly needed T infrastructure – which has been falling short in the last 10 years.
 The CGM is best structured to achieve this goal.
 Another advantage to the CGM is that the SAC selects the Independent Market Administrator (“IMA”).

-However, in order to insure compliance with Order No. 2000, and establish a truly independent and non-discriminatory RTO with no commercial interest in market outcomes, two modifications should be made: (1) the Board Selection Committee that chooses the Independent Board should be modified (CGM proposed Committee is comprised of 7 transmission-owning members and 6 members from the non-transmission owning sectors thereby ensuring dominance by the transmission owners) and (2) Modify the SAC composition by replacing one representative from the transmission-owning sector and adding one additional representative to one of the non-transmission owning sectors.
+However, in order to insure compliance with Order No. 2000, and establish a truly independent and non-discriminatory RTO with no commercial interest in market outcomes, two modifications should be made: (1) the Board Selection Committee that chooses the Independent Board should be modified (explain how or offer alternatives) (CGM proposed Committee is comprised of 7 transmission-owning members and 6 members from the non-transmission owning sectors thereby ensuring dominance by the transmission owners) and (2) Modify the SAC composition by replacing one representative from the transmission-owning sector and adding one additional representative to one of the non-transmission owning sectors.

 C2.
 Scope and Regional Configuration: It is clear that the Commission envisions one RTO for the Southeast region.
 EPMI favors the CGM for the reason that IOUs over a large scope are more likely to structurally separate through divestiture.
+One may argue this as well for Se-Trans.
+It is important to add that the CGM offers alternatives for those T owners who are now able/willing to divest and will provide non-discriminatory treatment by means of pro-forma T contracts with T owners.